onelastbyt3/backlogtracker/README.md

 return render_template('dashboard.html', cleared_backlogs=cleared_backlogs, total_games=total_games, howlongtobeat_total=howlongtobeat_total,total_cash_spent=total_cash_spent)
 ```

 Overall, this was a very fun project to build and learn from.
 I hope this app can help you or others tackle the dreaded old gaming backlog with much success.
-As the app is designed to scale, meaning more functionality such as user interaction, or consuming game information from another API such as HowLongToBeat's, can be implemented to further enhance the user experience.
-I do plan on adding testing, containerizing the app, and later deploy this for general use using a Cloud service.
+As the app is designed to scale, meaning more functionality such as user interaction, or consuming game information from another API such as HowLongToBeat's, can be implemented to further enhance the user experience some time in the future, if I want to develop this further.
+However, as this was a passion project and a dive into Flask development overall, I am content with leaving the project as is for now.

 ## License
 This project is open-source and available under the MIT license.